 Can Dogs Have Pork?

 You may also be wondering if you should be giving your dog pork bones.
 The simple answer is no. For one thing, they are a lot like chicken bones, and they can splinter inside your dog’s mouth, throat, or stomach and present a number of health risks.
+Boiled or cooked pork bones are even more susceptible to splintering and should never be given to your dogs.

-Side Effects of Pork for Dogs
+Side Effects of Pork For Dogs

 Too much pork, especially if it is raw or under-cooked, can lead to intestinal roundworms as well as trichinellosis in dogs.
 Symptoms of this disease include: